-- There are slightly more carrots (abatement support) than sticks (mandatory action) in Saskatchewan.
+- In Saskatchewan, there are slightly more carrots (abatement support) than sticks (mandatory action) with regard to instrument type.
 Carrots: e.g., energy efficiency rebates.
-Sticks: e.g., Renewable Diesel Act. - Narrowly scoped policies that are technology or project specific are common (e.g., the SaskPower Energy Assistance program). - Broadly applied sector-specific policies (e.g., building energy efficiency standards) are slightly less common. - · Most policies reduce emissions through improving energy efficiency and end-use fuel switching. - Policies targeting the transportation, buildings, and multi-sector account for most of Saskatchewan's policies. - Saskatchewan does not have any policies exclusively for waste or heavy industry.
+Sticks: e.g., Renewable Diesel Act. - There are 14 implemented policies, with none proposed and none announced. - · Most policies reduce emissions through improving energy efficiency and end-use fuel switching. - The transportation and building sectors have the most sector-specific policies applied. - Notably, Saskatchewan does not have any policies exclusively for waste or heavy industry. - Narrowly scoped policies that are technology or project specific are common (e.g., the SaskPower Energy Assistance program). - Broadly applied sector-specific policies (e.g., building energy efficiency standards) are slightly less common.

-In Figure 2, the chart displays the number of policies by the policy instrument applied to mitigate emissions.
+Figure 2 displays the number of policies by the policy instrument applied to mitigate emissions.